davrahn/ftc-2023-24-13050-sharkbytes/README.md

 # Nueva FTC
-This repository contains the Nueva FTC code for the POWERPLAY season.
+This repository contains the Nueva FTC code for the CENTERSTAGE season.

 ## Starting Up the Robot
 * Connect a battery to the Control Hub